 A smart marketer always learns from other marketers’ mistakes.
 And such mistakes are common at trade show stands where businesses from a particular industry market their products and services.

 A lot of exhibitors often ignore small things when planning their big shows.
 And more often than not, these errors are related to booth staffing and booth design.
 And both of them are hands down, your brand reflection at an exhibition.
-So, if you are reading this article, you want to steer clear from the errors exhibitors end up doing when planning their trade show booth design and training their staff for the final show appearance.
+So, if you are reading this article, you want to steer clear of the errors exhibitors end up doing when planning their trade show booth design and training their staff for the final show appearance.

 Avoiding these common mistakes will help you come across as a professional, customer-centric brand, and thus, achieve your marketing goals at a trade show.